AnujGaur006/spring-boot-crud-application/README.md

 # Employee Management System
 The Employee Management System is a web application built using Spring Boot that allows users to manage employee data.
 It provides CRUD (Create, Read, Update, Delete) operations via RESTful APIs, along with a user interface built using Thymeleaf templates.
-The application also includes authentication and authorization using Spring Security to secure the APIs and restrict access to authorized users.

 ## Features
-+ User authentication and authorization using Spring Security.
 + Create, Read, Update, and Delete employee records.
 + RESTful APIs for accessing employee data.
 + User-friendly interface using Thymeleaf templates.